regularjs/guide/en/advanced/component.md

 Some Explanation

 1. the tagname `pager` represent the component's name.
-2. if the value of attribute is not an [Expression]. it will be passed as param without create the binding.
+2. if the value of attribute is not an [Expression]. it will be passed as param without creating the binding.
 3. if the value is an [Expression]. there will be an two-way binding or one-way binding([depend on Expression](binding.html#bind)) between the outer component and nested component.
 In fact, the `current={{current}}` equals

   ```javascript